 Now, the Jews found themselves in a foreign land, under a ruler who declares a national genocide against them.
 The situation seemed utterly hopeless.
 They turned to God in the hopes of somehow being saved.

 All of the Jews took to the streets fasting, and wearing sackcloth and ashes… all, except for Esther.
 She's sitting inside the palace, seemingly oblivious to the death sentence looming over her people's heads.
 She's decked out in royal garments, being pampered by maidens who attend to her every need.

-Mordechai shows up to the palace and pleas with Esther to intercede on the Jews' behalf.
+Mordechai shows up to the palace and pleads with Esther to intercede on the Jews' behalf.
 She hesitates to go into the King, and Mordechai delivers a chilling wake up call:

 This fast was Esther's moment of transformation.
-Initially Modichai told her she can't escape the fate of the all Jewish people.
+Initially, Modichai told her she can't escape the fate of all of the Jewish people.
 She responds by saying: לֵךְ כְּנוֹס אֶת כָּל הַיְּהוּדִים – go and gather all of the Jewish people.
 I won't remain separate from my people anymore.
 Esther understands that they're all in this together.